cryptoTNM/cdashboard/README.md

 - all clones of Iquidus Explorer

 Known issues:
+- a lot of explorer chains are not supported yet; working on it!
 - chainz.cryptoid.info - basic info is working, no last TX and date-received

 ## Changelog